-In fiscal 2021 bonuses were earned and a portion was paid and a portion was waived by Mr Evans and Mr. Murtaugh.
-In fiscal 2020 bonuses were earned and waived in full by Mr. Evans and Mr. Murtaugh.
+In fiscal 2022 and fiscal 2021 bonuses were earned and a portion was paid and a portion was waived by Mr Evans and Mr. Murtaugh.
 Bonuses for Executive Officers that are Directors are determined using measurable financial criteria approved by the Compensation Committee including, but not limited to, company profitability levels and performance in system-wide same store sales.
 A bonus for the Chief Financial Officer is at the discretion of the Chief Executive Officer.
 All other compensation includes the Company 401(k) matching funds.